 People quote multiple verses on healing.
-They use them over and over for friends who just received a diagnosis, but most of these people boldly quoting, still wear prescription eyeglasses and see a dentist, take medications for pain or a Tylenol on occasion.
-Possibly many who claim divine healing took the chemo, had the surgery, etc. for extra coverage.
+They use them repeatedly for friends who just received a diagnosis.
+However, most of these people boldly quoting, still wear prescription eyeglasses and see a dentist, take medications for pain or a Tylenol on occasion.
+Possibly many who claim divine healing took the chemo, had the surgery, etc., for extra coverage.

-If a person who has paraplegia or a person with quadriplegia is brought into the room, will those who are shouting verses, and natural cures, will they walk over and yell “Life and death are in the power of the tongue.
+If a person with paraplegia or a person with quadriplegia is brought into the room, will those who are shouting verses and natural cures, will they walk over and yell, “Life and death are in the power of the tongue.
 Stand up and walk!
 He came for you to have an abundant life!”
 Would they be inclined to tell them to just eat some kale and drink some pomegranate juice– live the Torah way?

 “Then the LORD said to Moses, “Behold, the time for you to die is near; call Joshua, and present yourselves at the tent of meeting, that I may commission him.”
 So Moses and Joshua went and presented themselves at the tent of meeting” (Deuteronomy 31:14, NASB).

 “Although Moses was one hundred and twenty years old when he died, his eye was not dim, nor his vigor abated” (Deut.
 34:7, NASB).